samanthachsp/dashboard/README.md

 ### Start Backend services

-* Checkout the code from - https://github.com/samanthachsp/dashboard-backend.
+* Please checkout the code from - https://github.com/samanthachsp/dashboard-backend.
 * Refer to the readme file to start the services

 ### Login